AppliedMechanicsLab/ENGN0310/Labs/UniaxialTestingLab.md

 # Lab1: Uniaxial tensile testing lab

 ## 1. Introduction and objective
 Designing mechanical structures requires an understanding of the mechanical behaviors of the material consisting them.
-Generally, to determine how materials behave under loading, we test the materials using universal testing machines like those shown below.
+Generally, to determine how materials behave under loading, we perform tests using universal testing machines like those shown below.
-The usual procedure involves taking a small section of the material and applying controlled loads to measure deformation such as changes in length and diameter, or vice versa.
+The usual procedure involves taking a small section of the material of interest and applying controlled loads to measure their deformation (such as changes in length and diameter), or vice versa.

 <img src="Instron.jpeg" alt="drawing" width="600"/>